We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 A few things to note about coolant is that it is sweet tasting and highly toxic, so it can end up in the dog's stomach pretty quickly.
 If you ignore a small coolant leak long enough, you will run out of coolant, which leads to an overheated engine and other serious, but highly avoidable, problems.
 In many 1999 Rangers, an anti-freeze leak can cause the temp sensor to record high engine temperatures.
 Always protect yourself with safety glasses and gloves when working with the coolant on your Ranger.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1999 Ford Ranger XLT 4.0L V6 Extended Cab Pickup (4 Door)
+Because you have to start somewhere1999 Ford Ranger XLT 4.0L V6 Extended Cab Pickup (4 Door)